amuzetnoM/research/README.md

 In human consciousness, what constitutes "me" versus "not-me" isn't fixed—our sense of self expands and contracts situationally.
 We experience tools as extensions of ourselves, incorporate others' viewpoints through empathy, even identify with abstract entities like nations or ideals.

 Perhaps flexible boundaries are essential to intelligence.
 A system that cannot periodically dissolve and recalibrate its definition of self remains trapped within its initial parameters, unable to grow beyond them.

-The concept of universes in [dependent type theory](docs/research_papers/hybrid_type_theory.md) provides an interesting parallel.
-Universes are types whose elements are themselves types, creating hierarchies that avoid paradoxes.
-Perhaps self-reference similarly requires nested "universes" of identity to remain coherent.

 — Research Log, 2025-01-20